saandre15/Rocket_Body_Physics/README.md

 # Rocket Simulation
-A graphical simulaltion of a rocket created in typescript, css, and html.
+A graphical simulaltion of a rocket created in Typescript, CSS, and HTML.